gilanggp/stack-serve/README.md

 # stack-serve

-complete list for stack service with docker-compose
+list for stack dependency of apps